Regnery Publishing: 20th century

 The company was founded as a nonprofit corporation.
 Regnery later wrote that it was initially organized that way, "not because I had any ideological objection to profits, but because, as it seemed to me then, and does still, in matters of excellence the market is a poor judge.
 The books that are most needed are often precisely those that will have only a modest sale."
 The Internal Revenue Service forced the company to be reorganized as a for-profit concern on March 1, 1948.
 Regnery hired his first few employees that year.

-Conservative and anti-communist books

-Regnery published some of the first and most important books of the postwar American conservative movement. "[I]t was a measure of the grip that liberal-minded editors had on American publishing at the time that Regnery, which was founded in 1947, was one of only two houses known to be sympathetic to conservative authors," according to Henry Regnery's 1996 obituary in The New York Times.
+Regnery published some of the first and most important books of the postwar American conservative movement. "[I]t was a measure of the grip that liberal-minded editors had on American publishing at the time that Regnery, which was founded in 1947, was one of only two houses known to be sympathetic to conservative authors", according to Henry Regnery's 1996 obituary in The New York Times.